 Photographer Michael Runtz created a great coffee table book, Dam Builders: The Natural History of Beavers and Their Ponds, in 2015, so he was a perfect choice to provide photos for this book for young readers.
 I really enjoyed working with Michael and our publisher, Madeleine Dunphy, to make this the best book it could be to show young people just how important beavers are in creating healthy ecosystems.

 The book has already gotten the attention of reviewers.
 Here are a few quotes:

 Kirkus says: The well-written, economic text, presented on the recto of double-page spreads, is handsomely supported by excellent, high-quality color photos on facing pages.

-Midwest Book Review says: Captivating, full-color photography of wildlife in its natural havitat distinguishes thie treasure for school and public library bicurebook collections.
+Midwest Book Review says: Captivating, full-color photography of wildlife in its natural habitat distinguishes this treasure for school and public library picurebook collections.

 Booklist gives our book a star: An enlightening companion book to Madeline Dunphy’s At Home with the Gopher Tortoise: The Story of a Keystone Species (2010) and an informative addition to library collections.

 Here’s a link to the complete texts of reviews.